udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

 4. Document the image number in the `nginx-rolling` deployment
 5. Now we will initiate a rolling deployment for a newer version of nginx via a bash script
    1. create a bash script `rolling.sh`
-   2. Use the command `kubectl set image deployment nginx-rolling nginx=nginx:1.21.1 --record` to upgrade the deployment image version
+   2. Use the command `kubectl set image deployment nginx-rolling nginx=nginx:1.21.1` to upgrade the deployment image version
    3. Create a loop that waits for the deployment to roll out
     ```
     ATTEMPTS=0